 Before I dive into some looks and trends we saw at the show, I want to discuss the macro trend (overarching theme), which is the “why” behind the looks and trends we saw at Cersaie.

-The defining macro trend for Cersaie is technology based and focused on 3D digital printing, and let me tell you it was impressive!!
+The defining macro trend for Cersaie was technology-based and focused on 3D digital printing, and let me tell you it was impressive!!

-The new 3D digital printing creates an additive and subtractive quality for porcelain tile.
-From what I understood of this process, the printer can create glazes that add or build on top of the surface of the tile, or it can create a carving effect on the surface.
-These details also sync with other design elements occurring on the tile.
+New 3D digital printing creates an additive and subtractive quality for porcelain tile.
+From what I understand of this process, the printer creates glazes that add or build onto the surface of the tile, or that create a carved effect.
+These details sync with other design elements occurring on the tile, enhancing the visual aspect.

 Here are a couple of examples that are enhanced with the 3D print technology…

 If you don’t know the evolution of creating graphics on tile, I’ll give you the cliff notes version for technology used prior to digital printing, screen printing, and rotocolor; along with the how behind digital printing on tile.